 Why FEHB Premiums Vary

 The General Schedule (GS) employee and retiree share of the annual premium varies widely among plans.
-In national plans it ranges from about $1,200 to over $5,000 for individuals, and from about $2,500 to over $10,000 for self plus one or larger families.
+In national plans it ranges from about $1,200 to almost $5,000 for individuals, and from about $2,700 to over $10,000 for self plus one or larger families.
 What explains these vast premium differences?

 First, plans vary in the kinds of enrollees they attract.
 Some plans attract families who expect higher expenses.
 Some have a disproportionate share of high-cost retirees who joined when premiums were lower and do not realize that their plan is no longer a good buy.
 Unfortunately, Federal agencies all too often neglect to encourage sensible Open Season choices, and employees and retirees are all too often dilatory about looking for savings.
 Despite repeated urging over the years, Congress has failed to address this problem, which could easily be accomplished by a technique called “risk adjustment” and long used by Medicare.
 Plans that face higher costs have to cover those costs through higher premiums.
 Premiums in such plans far exceed the fair value of their benefits.